flowdev/present-gdg-golang-berlin/PITCHME.md

 - Go is free of magic |
 - Everybody strives for simplicity |

+Note:
+Talk by Rob Pike: "Simplicity is Complicated"

 ---?image=assets/gopher-pilot-trans.png&size=auto 90%

 ## What is Go used for?